NotARobotII/Image-2-Dancing-Amongus/README.md

 6. The color of what to put behind the dancing, can use hex codes by using "#FFFFFF", and rgb with "rgb(255,255,255)", with the quotation marks, some color names work with this
 7. The pattern, 0 being all dance at once, 1 creates a wave left to right.

-Put frames to be processed in a folder called "inputframes", be sure to name the files with 1 in the tenth place, such as 1000000000.png, 1000000001.png, can use `magick *.png 1%09d.png` to convert a bunch of frames to the needed naming scheme.
+Put frames to be processed in a folder called "inputframes", be sure to name the files with 1 in the tenth place, such as 1000000000.png, 1000000001.png, could use `magick *.png 1%09d.png` to convert a bunch of frames to the needed naming scheme, although this leaves you with the orginally named frames and the renamedframes.
+Probably a better way but whatever.

 Frames will be put in a folder called "processedframes"